Ecology, Evolution and Organismal Biology

 A birth-death-sampling model gives rise to phylogenetic trees with samples from the past and the present.
-Interpreting "birth" as branching speciation, "death" as extinction, and "sampling" as fossil preservation and recovery, this model -- also referred to as the fossilized birth-death (FBD) model -- gives rise to phylogenetic trees on extant and fossil samples.
-The model has been mathematically analyzed and successfully applied to a range of datasets, including penguins, plants, and insects.
+Interpreting “birth” as branching speciation, “death” as extinction, and “sampling” as fossil preservation and recovery, this model – also referred to as the fossilized birth-death (FBD) model – gives rise to phylogenetic trees on extant and fossil samples.
+The model has been mathematically analyzed and successfully applied to a range of datasets on different taxonomic levels, such as penguins, plants, and insects.
 However, the current mathematical treatment of this model does not allow for a group of temporally distinct fossil specimens to be assigned to the same species.

-In this paper, we provide a general mathematical FBD modeling framework that explicitly takes "stratigraphic ranges" into account, with a stratigraphic range being defined as the lineage interval associated with a single species, ranging through time from the first to the last fossil appearance of the species.
-To assign a sequence of fossil samples in the phylogenetic tree to the same species, i.e., to specify a stratigraphic range, we need to specify the concept of speciation.
-We provide expressions to account for three common speciation concepts: budding (or asymmetric) speciation, cladogenetic (or symmetric) speciation, and anagenetic speciation.
+In this paper, we provide a general mathematical FBD modeling framework that explicitly takes “stratigraphic ranges” into account, with a stratigraphic range being defined as the lineage interval associated with a single species, ranging through time from the first to the last fossil appearance of the species.
+To assign a sequence of fossil samples in the phylogenetic tree to the same species, i.e., to specify a stratigraphic range, we need to define the mode of speciation.
+We provide expressions to account for three common speciation modes: budding (or asymmetric) speciation, bifurcating (or symmetric) speciation, and anagenetic speciation.

 Our equations allow for flexible joint Bayesian analysis of paleontological and neontological data.
-Furthermore, our framework is directly applicable to epidemiology, where "birth" via budding is transmission, "death" is recovery, and "sampling" is sequencing the pathogen of a patient.
-Thus, we present a model that allows for incorporation of multiple sequences through time from a single patient.
+Furthermore, our framework is directly applicable to epidemiology, where a stratigraphic range is the observed duration of infection of a single patient, “birth” via budding is transmission, “death” is recovery, and “sampling” is sequencing the pathogen of a patient.
+Thus, we present a model that allows for incorporation of multiple observations through time from a single patient.

-Stadler, Tanja; Gavryushkina, Alexandra; Warnock, Rachel C. M.; Drummond, Alexei J.; and Heath, Tracy A., "The fossilized birth-death model for the analysis of stratigraphic range data under different speciation concepts" (2017).
+Stadler, Tanja; Gavryushkina, Alexandra; Warnock, Rachel C. M.; Drummond, Alexei J.; and Heath, Tracy A., "The fossilized birth-death model for the analysis of stratigraphic range data under different speciation modes" (2018).
 Ecology, Evolution and Organismal Biology Publications.
 253.